-This opinion is furnished to you in connection with a Registration Statement on Form S-3 (the "Registration Statement") to be filed with the Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended (the "Securities Act"), for the registration of an aggregate of 2,561,031 shares of Common Stock, \$0.01 par value per share (the "Shares"), of Senesco Technologies, Inc., a Delaware corporation (the "Company"), consisting of 1,595,651 shares of Common Stock (the "Common Shares") presently issued, and 965,380 shares of our Common Stock (the "Warrant Shares") issuable upon exercise of warrants (the "Warrants") presently issued.
-All of the Shares are being registered on behalf of certain stockholders of the Company (the "Selling Stockholders").
+This opinion is furnished to you in connection with a Registration Statement on Form S-3 (the "Registration Statement") to be filed with the Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended (the "Securities Act"), for the registration of 1,985,586 shares (the "Shares") of Common Stock, \$0.01 par value per share (the "Common Stock"), of Senesco Technologies, Inc., a Delaware corporation (the "Company"), and 2,632,914 shares (the "Warrant Shares") of Common Stock that may be issued upon the exercise of warrants (the "Warrants").
+Each of the Shares and Warrant Shares are being registered on behalf of certain stockholders of the Company (the "Selling Stockholders").

-We are acting as counsel for the Company in connection with the registration for resale of the Shares.
+We are acting as counsel for the Company in connection with the registration for resale of the Shares and Warrant Shares.
 We have examined signed copies of the Registration Statement to be filed with the Commission.
-We have also examined and relied upon minutes of meetings of the stockholders and the Board of Directors of the Company as provided to us by the Company, stock record books of the Company as provided to us by the Company, stock record books of the Company as provided to us by the Company, the Amended and Restated Certificate of Incorporation and Amended and Restated By-Laws of the Company, and such other documents as we have deemed necessary for purposes of rendering the opinions hereinafter set forth.
+We have also examined and relied upon minutes of meetings of the stockholders and the Board of Directors of the Company as provided to us by the Company, stock record books of the Company as provided to us by the Company, the Amended and Restated Certificate of Incorporation and Amended and Restated By-Laws of the Company, and such other documents as we have deemed necessary for purposes of rendering the opinions hereinafter set forth.